Mark Monmonier: Student jobs and organizations

-As an undergraduate Monmonier was a member of two honorary fraternities, Pi Tau Sigma and Tau Beta Pi.
-He worked as a GS-2 file clerk over the summers for the Social Security Administration in Woodlawn, Maryland and part time worked part-time in the Johns Hopkins University library reshelving books.
-As a graduate student at the University of Maryland, Monmonier was denied a position as a teaching assistant due to a speech impediment and worked as a graduate assistant at the school's Computer Science Center.
-At Pennsylvania State University, Monmonier was funded for three years as a National Defense Education Act Fellow while working.
-Once the NDEA fellowship ended, Monmonir was funded at Pennsylvania State University as a teaching assistant where he ran lab sections for Physical Geography, and worked with Peirce F. Lewis.
-When Lewis went on Sabbatical, Monmonier covered his Physiography of the United States course as the primary instructor.
+As an undergraduate, Monmonier was a member of two honorary fraternities, Pi Tau Sigma and Tau Beta Pi.
+He worked as a GS-2 file clerk over the summers for the Social Security Administration in Woodlawn, Maryland and worked part-time in the Johns Hopkins University library reshelving books.
+As a graduate student at the University of Maryland, Monmonier was denied a position as a teaching assistant due to a speech impediment, and worked as a graduate assistant at the school's Computer Science Center.
+At Pennsylvania State University, he was funded for three years as a National Defense Education Act fellow while working.
+Once the NDEA fellowship ended, he was funded at Pennsylvania State University as a teaching assistant, where he ran lab sections for Physical Geography, and worked with Peirce F. Lewis.
+When Lewis went on sabbatical, Monmonier covered his Physiography of the United States course as the primary instructor.

 University of Rhode Island

-After getting his Ph.D., Monmonier began his academic career as Assistant professor of Geography at the University of Rhode Island in 1969, where he was hired to teach cartography and quantitative methods.
+After getting his Ph.D., Monmonier began his academic career as assistant professor of Geography at the University of Rhode Island in 1969, where he was hired to teach cartography and quantitative methods.
 An interdepartmental dispute that may have resulted in Monmonier being forced to be the department chair caused him to seek employment elsewhere.

 State University of New York at Albany

 After a year at the University of Rhode Island, Monmonier started at State University of New York at Albany (SUNY) in 1970 as an assistant professor of geography.
-Due to bureaucratic issues and frustration with pay cuts and parking, Monmonier left SUNY in 1973.
+Due to bureaucratic issues and frustration with pay cuts and parking, he left SUNY in 1973.